Oliver S.

 1/25/2024

-In the past weeks we have continued our mushroom studies and worked on our inquire pitch.
+In the past weeks, we have continued our mushroom studies and worked on our inquiry pitch.
 We restarted the mushroom grow chamber with pink oyster mushrooms and pearl oyster mushrooms.
 The pink oyster mushrooms have not grown at all over the 3 weeks we have been doing it.
 We decided that the mushroom water was hurting the plants more than helping so we decided to stop that.
-After the rain a few days ago one of the mushrooms have started to grow through the burlap and they have mycelium in the soil.
-See the picture bellow to see our progress.
+After the rain a few days ago one of the mushrooms has started to grow through the burlap and they have mycelium in the soil.
+See the picture below to see our progress.

 1/29/2023